bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ```
 <!-- type: tab-end -->

-When you get product options, you can also retrieve the available values for product options that are [multiple choice](https://support.bigcommerce.com/s/article/Product-Options-v3?language=en_US#mc).
+When you get product options, you can also retrieve the available values for product options that are [multiple choice](https://support.bigcommerce.com/s/article/Product-Options-v3?language=en_US#mc) (i.e. product option values).
 These values are of various types, for example, swatch or radio buttons.
 Each type of multiple choice value has a schema type that implements the `CatalogProductOptionValue` interface, meaning you can retrieve the common fields from `CatalogProductOptionValue` for any type of multiple choice value.

 ```graphql title="CatalogProductOptionValue interface" lineNumbers
 # Fields common among multiple choice values